Apostille USA

 Eligible Document Signatures

 When determining eligible document signatures for Apostille certification in California, it is important to take into account the requirements specific to each type of document.
+Documents originating from a law office, such as legal affidavits or powers of attorney, may also require apostille certification.
 Notary certification may be required for certain documents to validate their use for international purposes.
 Understanding the signature regulations and notary procedures will streamline the Apostille process for your documents.

 Signature Requirements